austinatchley/austinatchleyxyz/content/posts/car_travel_2023.md

 +++
-title = "The Joys and Guilts of Car Travel" date = "2023-07-18"
+title = "Thoughts on Car Travel in America" date = "2023-07-18"
 +++